-Join Will Kemp for an in-depth discussion in this video Upside-down drawing, part of Foundations of Drawing.
+Join Will Kemp for an in-depth discussion in this video Upside-down drawing, part of Drawing Foundations: Fundamentals.

 So once you've drawn out the frame onto your piece of paper, we're going to be working on our first drawing.
 Now ideally we'd be in a classroom situation, and I could pass out all your drawings to you, because the main way that this really works well, is if you have your drawing and if you see only abstract shapes.
 So ideally I'll pass it around or you could try and get someone at home to print it out for you and pass it to you.
 So the actual drawing is upside down, and you cover it over so you just see a small section of the drawing.